foundriesio/docs/templates/reference-manual.rst

 For example, a fully configured ``local.conf``, or a CLI tool showing  a common use-case of the tool.
 A walk-through/tutorial/how-to belongs in the user-guide.
+"A Reference Manual describes the tools from a toolbox, a User Guide describes how to use one tool from the toolbox."

 .. seealso::
    :ref: `related page <ref-page-lable>